msavdert/patroni-the-hard-way/docs/03-compute-resources.md

 ## Host Lookup Table

 In this section you will generate a `hosts` file which will be appended to `/etc/hosts` file on the `jumpbox` and to the `/etc/hosts` files on all three cluster members used for this tutorial.
-This will allow each machine to be reachable using a hostname such as `node-0`, `node-1`, or `node-2`.
+This will allow each machine to be reachable using a hostname such as `haproxy`, `node-0`, `node-1`, or `node-2`.

 Create a new `hosts` file and add a header to identify the machines being added: